Alice-Toxaway Loop Backpacking Photography

 El Capitan, Alice Lake #66114 Purchase

 On to Twin Lakes

-After a couple night spent at Alice Lake I moved on to Twin Lakes.
+After a couple of nights spent at Alice Lake, I moved on to Twin Lakes.
 Twin Lakes is a very short hike from Alice, about a mile and around several hundred feet higher.
 Some say Twin Lakes has the better views, but that’s all subjective.
 I think Alice and Twin are equally impressive, they just have different personalities.

 Backpacker at Twin Lakes #66137 Purchase

 The focal point for photography was the impressive unnamed horn-shaped peak across the lake.
 I spent a good deal of time scouting and lining up compositions for evening and morning light.
 Along the way, I came across a huge gnarled old White Bark Pine.
 I just couldn’t pass up making some photos of its lumpy distorted trunk.

 The next morning I awoke before dawn and set up my gear in a preselected site and waited for dawn.
 There were some beautiful clouds and soft light to work with.
 Utilizing a wide lens I was able to use angles and shapes from the peak across the lake.

 Unfortunately more clouds soon moved in and it became apparent that the weather would be making a change.
 After finishing up photography and breakfast I packed up camp and set out for the next destination on the loop, Toxaway Lake.

 Immediately the trail begins a switchback climb up to Snowyside Pass, the high point of the loop at 9416′.
 From here the views are spectacular.
 Although I continued on down the pass, an easy scramble to the summit of Snowyside Peak is a popular side trip.
 Below are Twin Lakes, set in a bowl surrounded by jagged peaks and ridges.
 The pass area would make a great spot to camp but after a short while, I needed to move on.